lordAaron0121/BDMGroupProj/README.md

 **Pros:**
 - Easy to implement and understand
 - Updating Row storages is less expensive
+- Equal number of file reads as column-based approach for fair comparison

 **Cons:**
 - Higher cost because entire rows have to be read for even a single column